xalaida/laravel-nuxt-docker/README.md

 - [ ] laravel-echo
 - [ ] handle static files
 - [ ] add github actions (testing, etc)
 - [ ] probably left only one gateway (and tune it for max perf by increasing events for prod)
-- [ ] probably left only one gateway (and tune it for max perf by increasing events for prod)
 - [ ] add php-storm base config
 - [ ] add healthchecks to other containers